Rivet — the particle-physics MC analysis toolkit

 - Automatic caching of expensive calculations, for efficiently running many analyses on each event

-- Flexible system for fast detector effect simulation in BSM analyses
+- Flexible system for fast detector-effect simulation in reco analyses

-- Reference data connection to HepData, avoid hard-coding
+- Reference data connection to HEPData, avoiding hard-coding

 Up-to-date documentation and tutorials can be found on our Gitlab pages.